COMMENT: The new Cold War will be different, and not only because of China

 Mercantilism on the rise

 Cold War 1.0 coincided with a period of economic liberalisation and globalisation.
-It began with the liberalisation of state-controlled war-economies after 1945, went through a period of increasing international trade and multilateral cooperation, and culminated in the era of hyper-globalisation in the 1990s and early noughties.
-National economies became less state controlled, as trade, finance and investment became increasingly internationally intertwined.
+It began with the liberalisation of state-controlled war-economies after 1945, went through a period of increasing international trade and multilateral co-operation, and culminated in the era of hyper-globalisation in the 1990s and early noughties.
+National economies became less state-controlled, as trade, finance and investment became increasingly internationally intertwined.
 Business interests dominated politics.

 The world is now entering a new regime.
 Together with the start of the new Cold War, the world is also moving towards a mercantilist global order.
 Various factors have contributed to it: the pandemic; the Ukraine war; the rise of ESG; the inflationary use of economic sanctions; and most importantly, US trade restrictions targeting China.
-As a result, industrial policies and, more generally, a protectionist policy stance, are seeing a revival.
+As a result, industrial policies and, more generally, a protectionist policy stance are seeing a revival.

 In part, the new mercantilism is based on time-tested rationalisations related to national security and autonomy, but increasingly it draws on new themes such as fighting climate change or revamping global value chains to accommodate ESG investors.
 Whatever the justifications, the economic consequences will be the same: subsidies for local suppliers, less international trade, and higher prices for consumers.